HackYourFutureBelgium/sql-database/week2/README.md

 Books and authors are now connected in a *many-to-many* fashion, thanks to both foreign keys.

+> [!TIP]
+> Running `CREATE TABLE` on a table that already exists results in an error.
+If you make a mistake and want to recreate a table **you must first drop it**.
+> ```sql
+> DROP table books:
+> ```
+> Keep in mind this will **delete all data in the table, and its schema.

 You may be wondering, what about `publishers`?
-We should also set up a *many-to-one* relationship between Publishers and Books, but we have already created our `books` table.
+We should also set up a *one-to-many* relationship between Publishers and Books, but we have already created our `books` table.

-That not a problem - we can *alter* a table's schema via the `ALTER TABLE` command.
+That is not a problem - we can *alter* a table's schema via the `ALTER TABLE` command.
 First, we create the `publishers` table:

 ```sql
 CREATE TABLE publishers (